polter-dev/flowcall/README.md

-# flowcall
+# FlowCall

-A bandwidth adaptive voice video and text chat that adjusts to weak Wi-Fi / cellular connection to familiarize ourselves with real time system skills and using simple AI to pick bitrates (Tech stack: tbd)
+A real-time chat app for voice, video, and text that adapts to poor networks by dynamically tuning resolution/bitrate/codec.
+A simple AI chooses bitrates from live network signals (jitter, loss, RTT)

+Goal-> Learn real-time comms, observability, and network adaptation (techstach tbd)